Enduring Love: Ingredients For A Relationship That Lasts

 Honesty

 You have likely heard the old phrase, which says "Honesty is the best policy."
 Indeed, that is generally the case in a healthy relationship from the very start.
 You may be tempted in the early stages of a relationship to be misleading about who you are and what your future may look like.
-However, being dishonest likely won’t lead to an enduring love or a relationship that lasts.
+However, being dishonest likely won’t lead to an enduring long-lasting relationship or stable love.
 Rather, it may end the relationship when your partner discovers the truth.
 As you build your relationship, it can be crucial to remain open and honest with your partner about your past, present, and future.
 Making up lies may only undermine the relationship and can erode an already poor foundation.

 Compromise